amalitsky/bundle-size-reporter/README.md

-# bsr
+# Bundle Size Reporter

-Bundle Size Reporter
+Toolkit to measure and keep track of your website _initial load_ files size.